mikec-w/Udacity-CarND-Behavioural-Cloning/writeup.md

 ![alt text][image5]

 Note how the three examples demonstrate the different types of kerb used on the test track.
+Having trained the model using the training set collected using the philosophy detailed above, the final validation was to run the car in autonomous mode.
+This was reasonably successful and the car managed to complete one entire lap wihout venturing onto the kerbs.
+However, it is clear that a more substantial training set is probably necessary to result in a smoother drive for the occupants and to better maintain the centre-of-the-lane position.
 Here is an example of an original and a flipped image used to augment the dataset.
 Note the steering measurement is also flipped.

 ![alt text][image6]